 Rudy Árias was born on June 6, 1931 in Las Villas, Cuba and made his big league debut on April 10, 1959 as a left-handed pitcher.
 A member of the 1959 "Go-Go" White Sox who won the American League pennant, Árias had a solid year in his one major league season, appearing in 34 games and posting a record of 2-0 to compliment an ERA of 4.09. Árias passed away on Jan.
 12, 2018.

 Bob Bailey was born on Oct.
 13, 1942 in Long Beach, Calif. and made his big league debut on Sept.
 14, 1962.
 A highly touted young player out of Wilson High School in Long Beach, Calif., Bailey signed with the Pittsburgh Pirates in 1961, receiving the largest signing bonus in baseball history at the time.
-Bailey would go on to play for 17 seasons in the Major Leagues as a third baseman and outfielder, and put together a solid career, notching 1,564 hits and 189 home runs for a career batting average of .257 and 773 RBI.
+Bailey would go on to play for 17 seasons in the major leagues as a third baseman and outfielder, and put together a solid career, notching 1,564 hits and 189 home runs for a career batting average of .257 and 773 RBIs.
 Bailey passed away on Jan.
 9, 2018 in Las Vegas.